Summer Undergraduate Research Opportunity Program

 To apply for participation in SUROP

-- Submit a brief statement of purpose (approximately 1-2 pages double spaced) that includes academic and career goals, research interests, and explains why you desire to participate in SUROP.
-It is also beneficial to identify one or more K-State faculty members with whom you would be interested in working and explain why you would like to work with them (see available faculty members in the list of participating departments above).
-You will be asked to upload your statement of purpose in the online application form.
+- Statement of purpose - approximately 1-2 double-spaced pages that includes academic and career goals, research interests, and explains why you desire to participate in SUROP.
+It is also beneficial to identify one or more K-State faculty members with whom you are interested in working and explain why you would like to work with them (see available faculty members in the list of participating departments above).
+Save your personal statement as a PDF file with your last name (e.g. Martens.PersonalStatement.PDF) and upload it in the online application form.

 Kansas State University